Subscribe to the HENI Newsletter

 The new book INVADER: In Conversation with Hans Ulrich Obrist is also available from HENI Publishing.

-The elusive street artist Invader uses his now-ubiquitous pixelated characters to bring the digital world to the physical world and art to the masses.
-Self-described as an Unidentified Free Artist (UFA) whose identity is perennially hidden behind masks and digital pixelations, his pseudonym reflects his artistic practice - to invade public spaces with art.
+The elusive street artist Invader uses his now ubiquitous pixelated characters to unpretentiously bring art to the masses.
+Self-described as an Unidentified Free Artist (UFA) whose identity is perennially hidden behind masks and digital pixelations, his pseudonym reflects his artistic practice – to invade (often illegally) spaces with viral art since 1998.